Autodesk/arnold-usd/docs/building.md

 ### Dependencies Configuration:
 - `ARNOLD_LOCATION`: Path to the Arnold SDK.
-- `USD_LOCATION`: Path to the USD installation Root.
+- `USD_LOCATION`: Path of the USD installation Root.
+Required if MAYAUSD_LOCATION or HOUDINI_LOCATION are not set.
-- `MAYAUSD_LOCATION`: Path to the MayaUSD installation Root.
+- `MAYAUSD_LOCATION`: Path to the MayaUSD installation Root. optional, only if you compile with mayausd
-- `MAYA_LOCATION`: Path to the Maya installation Root.
+- `MAYA_LOCATION`: Path to the Maya installation Root. optional, only if you compile with mayausd
-- `HOUDINI_LOCATION`: Path to the Houdini installation Root.
+- `HOUDINI_LOCATION`: Path to the Houdini installation Root. optional, only if you compile with houdini.
 - `USD_INCLUDE_DIR`: Path to the USD Headers, optional.
 Use if not using a standard USD installation layout.
 - `USD_LIBRARY_DIR`: Path to the USD Libraries, optional.
 Use if not using a standard USD installation layout.
 - `USD_BINARY_DIR`: Path to the USD Executables, optional.
 Use if not using a standard USD installation layout.